 It gives potential clients an idea of whether or not people actually like the work you produce.
 You stand a much better chance of landing an assignment with a client if they can see your photos get people talking and engaging with them.

 Twitter is a great way of actually interacting with your followers and can be a little more personal.

-As a travel photographer your going to want to keep it fairly light but at the same time have enough to cover all different situations like we talked about before.
+As a travel photographer you’re going to want to keep your bag fairly light, but at the same time have enough equipment to cover all different situations.
+Just like we talked about before.

-I always recommend mirrorless cameras for travel photography because they are smaller and lighter than conventional DSLR’s.
-The one I currently suggest to anyone looking to go pro is the Sony A7Riii.
+I always recommend mirrorless cameras for travel photography because they are smaller and lighter than conventional DSLRs.

-You will obviously need a few others pieces but we’ve got a whole other article solely about equipment so if you’re interested check that out.
-In that article I’ll talk more about specific recommendations and other bits and pieces you’ll find useful if you’re going to carry your studio around with you on your back.
+In that article, we’ll talk about specific recommendations and other bits and pieces you’ll find useful if you’re going to carry your studio around with you on your back.

 If you’ve got this far, well done, I guess the end game is to make some money as a travel photographer then?